Is Presidential TV Ad Spending Really Idiotic, Like Vivek Ramaswamy Says?

-Is MAGA Inc. PAC’s ‘Ron DeSalesTax’ Ad More Deceptive Than Moronic?
+Is MAGA Inc. PAC’s ‘Ron DeSalesTax’ Ad More a) Deceptive or b) Moronic?

 Well the Doc opened up the old mailbag today and here’s what poured out.